ChasonLee/Stanford_Machine_Learning_Exercise/README.md

 # Stanford_Machine_Learning_Exercise
-Exercises for the Stanford  Machine Learning Online Course (MATLAB)
+Exercises for the Stanford  Machine Learning course from Coursera

 # Description
 These are the programming assignments from Coursera's Machine Learning course taught by Andrew Ng.